List of Bob's Burgers characters: Linda Belcher

-Linda "Lin" Belcher (née Genarro) (voiced by John Roberts) is the happy-go-lucky wife of Bob and the mother of Tina, Gene, and Louise.
-Before her marriage to Bob, she was engaged to Hugo, who is now a local health inspector ("Human Flesh").
-In the season 5 episode "Eat, Spray, Linda" she turned 44 years old.
-She has also referred to herself as a "pre-middle-aged mother" ("Lindapendent Woman").
-In early seasons, Linda wears her everyday outfit top with a button up while in newer seasons it is a V-neck instead.
+Linda Belcher (née Genarro) (voiced by John Roberts) is the happy-go-lucky wife of Bob and mother of Tina, Gene, and Louise.
+Before her marriage to Bob, she was engaged to Hugo, who is now a local health inspector.
+She is currently 44 years old.
+She has referred to herself as a "pre-middle-aged mother".
+In early seasons, Linda wears her everyday outfit top with a button-up, while in newer seasons it is a V-neck instead.

-Linda's attraction to Bob, whom she often refers to as "Bobby", is in part due to his passion for his work, and also due to his "Tom Selleckian" mustache.
-Linda remains a loyal and devoted wife despite their frequent financial problems, and never having had a honeymoon or a day off in 10 years ("Weekend at Mort's").
-She has a preference for mustaches, and says Bob "made himself ugly" when he shaved it off ("Sheesh!
-Cab, Bob?").
+Linda's attraction to Bob, whom she often refers to as "Bobby", is in part due to his passion for his work, and also due to his mustache.
+Linda remains a loyal and devoted wife despite their frequent financial problems, and never having had a honeymoon or a day off in 10 years.
+She has a preference for mustaches, and says Bob "made himself ugly" when he shaved it off.
 Her passions include singing, dinner theater, porcelain baby figurines, Tom Selleck, nautically themed romance novels, and prenatal yoga.
 She handles the accounting for the restaurant, though her bookkeeping methods are overly complicated.
-She is fond of alcohol and is known to say that "Mommy doesn't get drunk; she just has fun."
+She is fond of alcohol and is known to say "Mommy doesn't get drunk, she just has fun."

-Linda is extroverted, has a thick New Jersey accent, and is fond of tackling problems using unconventional methods, though her methods are frequently over-optimistic and things sometimes go awry.
-She often encourages her kids to engage in behavior that Bob finds annoying, and though she wants what's best for her kids, she tends to be scatterbrained.
-Bob has described her as a "pushover" because she allows people (particularly the kids) to take advantage of her.
+Linda is extroverted, has a thick New Jersey accent, and is fond of tackling problems using unconventional methods, though her methods are frequently overly optimistic and things sometimes go awry.
+She often encourages her kids to engage in behavior Bob finds annoying, and though she wants what's best for her kids, she tends to be scatterbrained.
+Bob has described her as a pushover because she allows people, especially their kids, to take advantage of her.
 She has a contentious relationship with Louise and often misunderstands her, even once organizing a slumber party for Louise against her will.
-She is a talented lyricist, as shown in "Lil Hard Dad".
-She has a tendency to spontaneously burst into song, a trait she shares with her voice actor John Roberts.
-Many of the songs she is known for are improvised by Roberts, including her "Thanksgiving Song", "Dish-a-Dee-Doo" (a jazzy ditty sung while washing the dishes, as seen in "Mother Daughter Laser Razor"), and a hair-braiding ditty that references the late Harry Truman.
-Her songs are frequently remade and set to music for the episode's end credits.
+She is a talented lyricist and tends to spontaneously burst into song, a trait she shares with her voice actor, John Roberts.
+Many of the songs she is known for are improvised by Roberts.
+They are frequently remade and set to music for the end credits of many episodes.

-In the Season 12 episode "Sauce Side Story", Linda's maiden name is revealed to be Genarro and that she is of Italian descent.
+Linda's maiden name is Genarro, and she is of Italian descent.
 She has a friend who's only mentioned but never seen or heard named Ginger.